 For example, if a face is detected in the focused area, the scene optimizer may adjust the camera settings to highlight (and beautify) the face instead of using the default settings.

 If you tap the Scene optimizer, you can then enable or disable document scan, as shown in the screenshot below.
-The document scan lets you use your Galaxy S22 to identify the text in the scene, and you can copy them into other apps.
+The document scan lets you use your Galaxy S22 to identify the text in the scene, and you can copy it into other apps.

 By default, the scene optimizer is enabled on Galaxy S22.
 It is recommended to keep it on.

 Also, if you want to use the document scan feature, you have to turn on the scene optimizer.
+Update: in the Android 14 (One UI 6) update, the document scan (Auto Scan) is separated from the scene optimizer.
+So, you can use document scan (Auto Scan) regardless of the settings for the scene optimizer.

 2. Shot suggestions